PrzemekSekula/gym-walking/README.md

 - `env = gym.make(Walking9-v0)` - 9 non-terminal (11 total) states

 ## Rendering
 `env.render()` works as usual, but you may also use additional arguments to make rendering look more informative. `env.render(state_values)` will display state values on each non-terminal state.
 See `mc.py` or `td0.py` examples.
+Additioanlly, `env.render(state_values, state_values_bottom)` renders two similar environments with different state values.
+This is used to show the difference between Monte Carlo and TD(0).

 ## Repository content
 - `gym_walking` - Environment
 - `mc.py` - example.
 Learns state value functions using Monte Carlo method and random uniform policy.
 - `td0.py` - example.
 Learns state value functions using TD(0) method and random uniform policy.
+- `td0_mc.py` - example.
+Learns state value functions using both Monte Carlo and TD(0) at the same time.
+Also renders the results for both methods at the same time, to demonstrate the differences.

 ## Installation: